paradigmxyz/reth/CONTRIBUTING.md

 Types of tests include:

 - **Unit tests**: Functions which have very specific tasks should be unit tested.
-- **Integration tests**: For general purpose, far reaching functionality, integration tests should be added.
+- **Integration tests**: For general purpose, far-reaching functionality, integration tests should be added.
 The best way to add a new integration test is to look at existing ones and follow the style.